-Ref - CISI or HER Street No Street Site Description (Updated to the information provided in the Heritage List Project) Status ie noted in Conservation Mngt Plans candidate in the NDP Marked on Cornwall Council mapping?
+Ref - CISI or HER Street No Name Street Neighbo urhood Plan Area provided in the Heritage List Project) Period Status ie noted in Conservation Mngt Plans Cornwall Heritage List Platform Aug 23 Character in Marked on Cornwall Council mapping?
+Within WHS boundary?
 Conservation Area?
 Within the Town Development Boundary?
-401 Gas Cottage, part of former gas works Treruffe Hill Building House, part of former gas works (HER No.40582).
+401 Gas Cottage, part of former gas works Treruffe Hill 3 Building House, part of former gas works (HER No.40582).
 Redruth Gasworks was established in 1826 on the site of J Reed's iron foundry which had, itself, previously been a tin smelting works.
 The gasworks is recorded on Symons map of 1855 and the OS 1st Edition 2500 map of c1880; it is mentioned in Kelly's directory from 1897 to 1939.
 It closed in 1974 and was demolished in 1976.
 Apart from the brick arches in the external stone wall of the yard, Gas Cottage is all that remains visible from the works.
 Presumably the cottage was occupied by the works manager.
 From map and air photo evidence, it appears little altered.
-Building of Local Interest (BLI) Yes Yes Yes Town Centre Yes 403 Former Bible Christian Chapel & Manse Treruffe Hill Building Bible Christian chapel with integral basement Sunday school and attached manse (HER No. 138937).
+Identified as a Building of Local Interest by Conservation Management Plan.
+Building of Local Interest (BLI) Candidate Work in Progress Yes Yes Yes Town Centre Yes 403 Former Bible Christian Chapel & Manse Treruffe Hill 3 Building Bible Christian chapel with integral basement Sunday school and attached manse (HER No. 138937).
 The building bears a date of 1863.
 Thomas Merritt the Illogan carol composer was harmoniumist here for several years prior to 1889.
 The chapel, after a period in commercial use has been converted into apartments (2005) and the manse (Chapel House) sold off as a private dwelling.
 Local rubble with granite dressings; scantle slate roof to chapel, dry slate roof hipped on the right, plus brick end stacks, to manse.
 Chapel is built to a simple Italianate style and has a pedimented front end with round inscribed panel.
 3-window front with tripartite window flanked by single light windows, some old coloured leaded glazing.
 First floor windows and pair of central doorways have round-arched heads, the ground-floor windows have segmental-arched heads.
 Side elevations have some original sash windows.
 Manse has symmetrical 3-window front and until recently had late C19 4-pane horned sashes.
 An interesting and rare chapel/manse group.
-Building of Local Interest (BLI) Yes Yes Yes Town Centre Yes 636 Trewirgie Hill Allotments Trewirgie Hill Park or garden Allotment gardens, on the site of a former Nursery (depicted on the 1876 OS Map).
-The nursery was probably associated with Trewirgie House to the NW (HER No. MCO61852), an early C19 town house associated with the Jenkins family (Quaker mining adventurers) until the death of the mining historian Mr A K Hamilton Jenkin in 1980.
-The allotments, themselves are probably later 20th century in date.
-1841-78 Yes Yes No Yes
+Identified as a Building Of Local Interest in Conservation Management Plan.
+Building of Local Interest (BLI) Candidate Work in Progress Yes Yes Yes Town Centre Yes